pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 Below the card for the protein, you will see the cards for the maps (the 2Fo-Fc-style map has a blue icon and the difference map has an icon with red and green).
 You can use the sliders there to adjust the contour level.
 It's a bit high at the moment, so click or slide the slider for the 2Fo-Fc map so that the level is about 0.443 or thereabouts.
 Set the difference map to a level of around 0.534.
 (I find that clicking (click and release) on the slider to be monre convenient than trying to "slide" the slider using click and drag).

-  - You can also use Ctrl scroll-wheel scroll to change the contour level
+  - Shut the draw and then you can also use Ctrl scroll-wheel scroll to change the contour level

 ## Validation Tools

+  - Open the drawer

   - Click on the **Validation tools** tab